MobileRoboticsSkoltech/multi-azure-recorder/README.md

 git clone --recurse-submodules https://github.com/MobileRoboticsSkoltech/multi-azure-recorder
 ```

 And follow the building process described in the official Azure Kinect DK API building instructions (__the root path there is Azure-Kinect-Sensor-SDK path__): [link](https://github.com/MobileRoboticsSkoltech/Azure-Kinect-Sensor-SDK/blob/e2d43f199956b3b40abd5d3a0d8eb6575699b9ae/docs/building.md).
+In order to use the Azure Kinect SDK with the device and without being 'root', [this](https://github.com/MobileRoboticsSkoltech/Azure-Kinect-Sensor-SDK/blob/e2d43f199956b3b40abd5d3a0d8eb6575699b9ae/docs/usage.md#linux-device-setupshould) also must be done.
 No additional actions are needed since our modifications are already implemented to the SDK.

 The following source paths and files are created in addition to original Azure code:
 ```